mytechnotalent/Reverse-Engineering/README.md

 ## Embedded Hacking Course

 ## Embedded Hacking Course (Chapter 1: hello, world)
-This chapter covers the basics of setting up a dev environment and basic template firmware for the STM32F401CCU6 MCU in addition to printing hello, world.
+This chapter covers the basics of setting up a dev environment and basic template firmware for the Pico W MCU in addition to printing hello, world.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Embedded Hacking Course (Chapter 2: Debugging hello, world)
-This chapter covers the debugging of our firmware for the STM32F401CCU6 MCU hello, world program.
+This chapter covers the debugging of our firmware for the Pico W MCU hello, world program.

+-> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

+## Embedded Hacking Course (Chapter 3: Hacking hello, world)
+This chapter covers the hacking of our firmware for the Pico W MCU hello, world program.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.